 His early recordings were made in the mid-1990s at a Whanganui furniture warehouse that doubled as a rehearsal space.
 Augmented with solo recordings made at Palmerston North’s The Stomach they were released on the 1996 cassette album D W Browne.
 The following year, the CD Enter Me featured a selection of solo performances of original songs.

-Derek is a showman, but not a show-off.
+Derek was a showman, but not a show-off.
 At a gig in Whanganui, jamming with guitarist David Rogerson, the pair traded licks until Rogerson pulled off something particularly tricky.
 Derek stopped playing, shrugged, laughed, and said, “I can’t do that!”
-Modesty aside, he’s no slug on guitar, and a very individual player.
+Modesty aside, he was no slug on guitar, and a very individual player.

-By the late 1990s, at Whanganui’s notorious Argyle Street, Derek fronted the idiosyncratic Marmite Blister, which formed after he placed an advertisement in the Wanganui Chronicle.
-One musician who answered was drummer Neville Maas, and the pair spent weeks jamming.
-These jams turned into songs, and bassist Ben Litchfield joined, followed six months later by guitarist Dougal Laird.
+Derek began as a solo covers performer, with an impressive repertoire of songs.
+By the late 1990s, he was based in Whanganui, fronting the idiosyncratic Marmite Blister, which formed after he placed an advertisement in the Wanganui Chronicle.
+One musician who answered the ad was drummer Neville Maas, and the pair spent weeks jamming.
+These jams turned into songs.
+Bassist Ben Litchfield joined, followed six months later by guitarist Dougal Laird.
 In 1997 and 1998, Marmite Blister played gigs around Whanganui, Taranaki, and Manawatu.

 Even in the Marmite Blister days Derek’s songwriting and musicianship was exceptional.
 He developed song structures during rehearsal-room jams, and lyrics were pulled from a notebook of scribbled ideas.
 As a result verses didn’t necessarily correlate but the songs became lyrical journeys, united around a chorus theme.
 Titles like ‘Teach Me To Beg’, ‘Do I Do You?’, and ‘Mama Juju Drown Drown’ emerged from these creative sessions and reinforced the strangeness implied by the Marmite Blister name.